18 Must-Have Negotiation Skills For Procurement Professionals

 Paper records can be misplaced or lost, ending up in the wrong department and resulting in delays of days or even weeks.

 In some cases, they may become lost under piles of other paperwork or may not have been received at all.
-Adopting an automated accounts payable system eliminates the issue of missing or misplaced invoices permanently.
+Adopting an automated accounts payable outstanding system eliminates the issue of missing or misplaced invoices permanently.

 Additionally, the switch to an automated accounts payable system can significantly decrease the number of paper documents you need to handle daily.